Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Get elevation at a point/README.md

 ## How to use the sample

 Tap anywhere on the surface to get the elevation at that point.
-Elevation is reported in meters since the scene view is in WGS84.
+Elevation is reported in the standard local measurements since the scene view is in WGS84.

 ## How it works